eralvarez/styles/README.md

 `Ztyle` is not intended to be a small css library, the main goal the team follows is to have all minimum needed classes to build a project with almost no extra `CSS`.

-The minified compiled output is a `~1mb` file.
-Loading the full `styles.css` can result in a very bad practice to your project.
+The minified compiled output is a `~9mb` file.
+Loading the full `styles.css` or `styles.min.css` can result in a very bad practice to your project.
 You should **ALWAYS** use a treeshake-css tool.

 <!-- MD_DOCS:START -->
 ## Docs